JDoYo/saveyourself/<SaveYourself>_Project Management.md

 *	Agreed to start coding for the app
   *	All coding will be on Unity and then transferred to Git Hub as changes are made.

+November 21, 2016

+Start Time: 3:00

+End Time: 5:00
+* Made sure that everyone downloaded the app.
+* Everyone tested the app for any errors.
+* Changed the code to fix the errors.
+* Started working on the STD.

+November 27, 2016

+Start Time: 6:00

+End Time: 8:30
+* Created the PowerPoint for the final presentation.
+* Made a script to go along with the presentaion.
+* Created a demo video of our app.
+* Practiced for the presentation.